 Repair system files using SFC and DISM

-- Open Command prompt as administrator
+- Open the Command Prompt as administrator

-- Run the DISM command ” DISM /Online /Cleanup-Image /RestoreHealth “
+- Run the DISM command ” DISM /Online /Cleanup-Image /RestoreHealth.“

 - This will start to repair the system image